 - What are my limits when it comes to sexual intimacy?

 - How do I like to protect myself from STDs and STIs?

 As much as this may seem to be a turn-off, it is important to think about your sexual boundaries and communicate them to your partner and understand theirs to have a respectful experience.

 As the name suggests, intellectual boundaries have a lot to do with our ideas, thoughts, and beliefs.
 We all have a unique perspective that we see the world through, and we must figure out how to respond to people who don’t share the same ideas and beliefs, choose to discuss or not discuss something with others, etc.

 Here are some questions that can help you understand your intellectual boundaries:

 - What are some ideas and beliefs that are non-negotiable for me?

-- How do I communicate respect to someone else’s thoughts and ideas?
+- How do I communicate respect for someone else’s thoughts and ideas?

 - At what point do I walk away from an argument or a debate?

-- How do I communicate to others when I feel disrespected?
+- How do I communicate with others when I feel disrespected?